ltelab/disdrodb/docs/source/readers.rst

 2. Enter your project virtual environment or conda environment.
 Please, refer to the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`_ section if needed.

-3. Navigate to the disdrodb folder
+3. Navigate to the disdrodb folder.

-4. Start the Jupyter Notebook with
+4. Start the Jupyter Notebook with:

 	.. code-block:: bash